Jaime C. Bulatao: Legacy

 The Psychological Association of the Philippines (PAP) has honored Fr.
 Bulatao by naming a teaching award after him.
 In tribute to the founder of Ateneo Psychology, the Ateneo de Manila University has also renamed The Ateneo Psychological Services Center to The Ateneo Bulatao Center for Psychological Services in 2015.

 In 2022, Dr. Maria Lourdes Rosita A. Mesa, the Director for Research at the Ateneo Bulatao Center for Psychological Services, led the Knowing Fr.
 Bu Project.
 This endeavor captured the narratives of his students, mentees, colleagues, and lifelong friends, unveiling the profound essence and extraordinary journey of Fr.
 Bulatao's life.
 The series, skillfully directed and written by Pauline Mangilog-Saltarin, was compiled into a three-part docuseries: Fr.
 Bu: Teacher, Fr.
 Bu: Father of Philippine Psychology, and Fr.
 Bu: Seer of Minds and Hearts.
 The series premiered on what would have been Fr.
 Bulatao's 100th birthday on September 22, 2022.

 Following the success of the docuseries, Ateneo de Manila University and De La Salle University collaborated to adapt this visual tribute into a commemorative book.
 By 2024, this collaboration culminated in the publication of Fr.
 Bu, Seer of Minds and Hearts: The Legacy of Fr.
 Jaime C. Bulatao, SJ in celebration of Fr.
 Bulatao's centennial birthday.
 Edited by Mira Alexis P. Ofreneo, Maria Lourdes Rosita A. Mesa, Gilda Dans-Lopez, and Susan L. Cellano, this book includes insightful conversations with 15 individuals who were meticulously chosen by the Fr.
 Bu Centennial Committee formed by the Ateneo Psychology Department.
 The interviewees, who share a profound connection with Fr.
 Bulatao as educators, students, mentees, and friends, offer valuable insights into his life and influence.

-The book offers a compelling collection of stories and insights from a notable ensemble, weaving a rich tapestry of diverse experiences.
+The book offers a collection of stories and insights from a notable ensemble, weaving a tapestry of multiple experiences.
 Among the featured contributors are Fr.
-Bienvenido F. Nebres, SJ, a distinguished scientist and former president of Ateneo de Manila University; Dr. Ma Lourdes A. Carandang, a renowned psychologist; and Dr. Patricia B. Licuanan, a pivotal figure in academia and higher education leadership.
+Bienvenido F. Nebres, SJ, a distinguished scientist and former president of Ateneo de Manila University; Dr. Ma Lourdes A. Carandang, a renowned psychologist; and Dr. Patricia B. Licuanan, a prominent figure in academia and higher education leadership.
 It also highlights the role of Fr.
 Bulatao's teaching assistants Dr. Maria Lourdes Llaneza-Ramos, Margarita (Gari) A. Ramos, and Dr. Gilda Dans-Lopez and his long-standing assistant of 30 years, Susan Cellano.
-The book unveils intriguing narratives, including Bernie Nepomuceno's discovery of her extraordinary talents during an 'altered state of consciousness' experience in Fr.
+The book unveils multiple narratives, including Bernie Nepomuceno's discovery of her extraordinary talents during an 'altered state of consciousness' experience in Fr.
 Bulatao's class.
-It also features the story of John Wesley Y. Bayot, a protégé and now senior executive at Google, who shares his deeply transformative experience with Fr.
-Bulatao, discovering the profound power of the unconscious mind.
+It also features the story of John Wesley Y. Bayot, a protégé and now senior executive at Google, who shares his experience with Fr.
+Bulatao, discovering the power of the unconscious mind.